recEV-team/recEV-WIP-webscrapers/CA/README.md

 If charity type is going to be stored in the future problem may arise as this is stored on a different page than the one being scraped

-TODO: Flask, clean scraped values, merge JSON files
+TODO: Flask, fix double backslash values as they are not being decoded to utf8, clean up zip & text files after use